asahicantu/az400/labs/Lab19.md

 In this exercise, you will set up the prerequisites for the lab, which consist of the preconfigured Parts Unlimited team project based on an Azure DevOps Demo Generator template and -Azure resources, including an Azure web app and an Azure SQL database.

-## Task 0: Associate your subscription with your project.
+## Task 0: Associate your subscription with your project

-Navigate to the following URL https://dev.azure.com and login as asahi_cantuRCO1X@gdcs0.com and the password oXg3ekBnrnTTdfeO
+Navigate to the following URL <https://dev.azure.com> and login as asahi_cantuRCO1X@gdcs0.com and the password oXg3ekBnrnTTdfeO

 Click Start free.

 On the Get started with Azure DevOps page click Continue.

 ## Task 1: Configure the team project

 In this task, you will use Azure DevOps Demo Generator to generate a new project based on the Parts Unlimited template.

-On your lab computer, start a web browser and navigate to https://azuredevopsdemogenerator.azurewebsites.net.
+On your lab computer, start a web browser and navigate to <https://azuredevopsdemogenerator.azurewebsites.net>.
 This utility site will automate the process of creating a new Azure DevOps project within your account that is prepopulated with content (work items, repos, etc.) required for the lab.

     > Note: For more information on the site, see https://docs.microsoft.com/en-us/azure/devops/demo-gen.